30 Essential Travel Packing Hacks I Swear By After Years of Traveling

 20. Plan to Layer Instead of Packing Heavy Winter Pieces

 When traveling in colder seasons, I focus on layering rather than packing thick, bulky items.
-A combination of lighter pieces, like thermals, cardigans, and jackets, keeps me warm while still allowing flexibility.
+A combination of lighter pieces like thermals, cardigans, and jackets keeps me warm while still making packing for travel much more efficient.

 Layering also makes it easier to adapt to different temperatures throughout the day.

-Instead of carrying one massive coat everywhere, I can adjust my outfit depending on whether I’m outdoors, on a train, or inside a cozy café.
+Instead of carrying one heavy coat everywhere, I can adjust my outfit depending on whether I’m outdoors, on a train, or inside a cozy café.
+It’s one of those practical clothes packing hacks that helps you stay comfortable without overloading your suitcase.

 21. Place Heavy Items at the Bottom for Better Stability